 Theorem: The segment joining the midpoints of two sides of a triangle is parallel to the third side and half its length.

-A two column proof of the theorem is shown but the statement and reasons are not in correct order.
+A two-column proof of the theorem is shown, but the proof is incomplete.

 Stacey Warren - Expert brainly.com

 Hey!
 We 've verified this expert answer for you, click below to unlock the details :)

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas molestias excepturi sint occaecati cupiditate non provident, similique sunt in culpa qui officia deserunt mollitia animi, id est laborum et dolorum fuga.

 Et harum quidem rerum facilis est et expedita distinctio.
 Nam libero tempore, cum soluta nobis est eligendi optio cumque nihil impedit quo minus id quod maxime placeat facere possimus, omnis voluptas assumenda est, omnis dolor repellendus.

 Itaque earum rerum hic tenetur a sapiente delectus, ut aut reiciendis voluptatibus maiores alias consequatur aut perferendis doloribus asperiores repellat.

 I got my questions answered at brainly.com in under 10 minutes.
 Go to brainly.com now for free help!